 - Duration: 1 – 6 hours

-- Suitable: Schools, Foster Homes, Prisons, Secure Hospitals, PRUs, Young Offender Institutions, Charities and Corporations
+- Suitability: Schools, Foster Homes, Prisons, Secure Hospitals, PRUs, Young Offender Institutions, Charities and Corporations

-- Workshop Type: Physical Interactive or Virtual Sessions via Zoom/Teams
+- Workshop Type: Face to Face or via Zoom/Teams etc

 - Customisable: Yes